2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

 But no possibilities should be ruled out, since every team in the Association is buying what he's selling.

 He's an elite shooter.
 He was one of only 14 players to launch at least seven triples per game in 2017-18.
-In that group, he was also one of five to clear 39-plus percent from three; Stephen Curry, Klay Thompson, Paul George and Kyle Lowry were the others.
+In that group, he was also one of five to clear 39-plus percent from three: Stephen Curry, Klay Thompson, Paul George and Kyle Lowry.

-That's why, despite being average-at-best defensively and limited off the bounce, he was invaluable for the Miami Heat.
-Among their rotation players, only Kelly Olynyk had a wider on/off split (plus-2.5 with Ellington, minus-1.6 without).
+That's why, despite being average at best defensively and limited off the bounce, he was invaluable for Miami.
+Among its rotation players, only Kelly Olynyk had a wider on/off split (plus-2.5 with Ellington, minus-1.6 without).

 7. Jusuf Nurkic (Restricted)